-Like many Chinese cities, there were huge malls everywhere, but one thing that was different was that some of them didn’t have bathrooms.
+Like many Chinese cities, there were huge shopping centres everywhere.
+One thing that was different was that some of them didn’t have bathrooms.
 I only found this out when I drank too much tea at a cafe and had to walk a block to find somewhere to relieve myself.
-While in that cafe, I’d also had problems accessing the WiFi, so one of the lovely staff took time off her duties to help me figure it out.
+While at that cafe, I’d also had problems accessing the WiFi.
+One of the lovely staff took time off her duties to help me figure it out.

 Something that seemed to be unique to this city was moving repair shops.
 Some entrepreneurial souls had decided to put all their fix-it tools and know-how into vans and drive around town finding people that needed things fixed.
 If they found a place where they were doing particularly well, they would set up there for a while.

-As I walked to the bus station to make my way back to the airport, some young guys approached me to try to sell me some miracle cleaning liquid.
+As I walked to the bus station to make my way back to the airport, some young guys approached me.
+They wanted to sell me some miracle cleaning liquid.
 I was quite surprised by this, as normally locals wouldn’t approach foreigners in this way because they’d be afraid of the language barrier.
 I suspect they knew that I wasn’t going to buy, but it was an excuse for them to talk to me.
 It was kind of cute.